 - Doesn’t come with instructions

-The Coleman Mach 15 is one of the best air conditioners for a camper van, and the most powerful.
-This awesome unit will always perform, no matter how hot it is outside.
+The Coleman Mach 15 is the most powerful AC unit for a campervan.
+This awesome air conditioner will always perform, no matter how hot it is outside.

 Weight: 90 pounds

 Cooling capacity: 15,000 BTU/hour

 This Coleman Mach 15 best air conditioner for a campervan features an impressive 1/3 horsepower fan that blows cool air at an incredible 325 cubic feet per minute.

 Best of all, the unit is really quiet, even when the fan is on full speed.

 The Coleman Mach 15 also features a heating element, and its rugged construction, with all copper tubing, gas-flux brazed joints, and a sealed shaft to protect it from the elements means this campervan AC unit will stand the test of time.